Destination Guide

 Panchgani Travel Guide For Pune Visitors 2026

-Written by Pankaj Jadhav Updated: January 2026 12 min read
+Written by Pankaj Jadhav Updated: February 2026 12 min read

 Share:

-The Drive from Pune (The Best Part, Honestly)
+The Drive from Pune (The Best Part)

 The ghat section has maybe 8-10 serious hairpin bends.
-If anyone in your car gets motion sick, this is where it happens — about 20 minutes of continuous curves.
+If anyone in your car gets motion sick, this is where it happens.
+About 20 minutes of continuous curves.
 Keep the windows down, it helps.
 The whole drive from Pune takes 2.5 to 3 hours depending on traffic at the Pune end and how cautious you are on the ghats.

-Table Land — What to Actually Expect
+Table Land: What to Actually Expect

 Must Visit